Find the Perfect Garden Spot in 6 Easy Steps

 - 4″ x 4″ Wire Fence can act like a Trellis for peas or climbing plants as well as provide a wind break for more sensitive vegetables

-#4 SOIL:
+#4 Soils:

-This is an important step
+This is an important step.

-Soil quality is extremely important when picking a great garden location but it is also something that can be created by adding soil amendments that increase overall soil quality.
+Soil quality is extremely important when picking a great garden location, but it is also something that can be created by adding soil amendments that increase overall soil quality.

 Doing a quick soil test plus adding soil amendments will greatly improve your garden’s overall productivity.
+Building your garden soil is an ongoing project that you will do every year.

 Try this inexpensive, simple soil pH test kit to determine the acidity or alkalinity of your garden soil.